A problem with the ASCII encoding detection

-I have tried to put at website the following code which is based in programming language HTML and PHP:
+I have tried to put at website the following code which is based on programming language HTML and PHP:

 https://www.w3schools.com/tags/ref_urlencode.ASP